dsernst/parse-mint/README.md

 ![stache-calculator screenshot](screenshot.png)

-## How it works
+## How It Works

-0. Sign up for Mint and link the financial accounts you want to track.
+0. Sign up for Mint, link the financial accounts you want to track.
 1. Enable the weekly email reports.
 2. Set up a Gmail filter to auto-forward these reports to [auto@stache.dsernst.com](mailto:auto@stache.dsernst.com)
+  - Use this search string: `from:(team@mint.com) subject:("Your Weekly Financial Summary from Mint.com")`
-  - The first time, you'll need to add your phone number.
+  - The first time, you'll be asked what phone number to send the reports to.

 Now you'll automatically receive notifications by text message.